 Step 2: Eyes on the Prize

 A quick warning.
 I always let the kids know that they show a picture of Till’s body.
 I encourage them to look at it.
-The kids need to understand why people were so outraged by this murder.
+The kids need to understand why this murder outraged so many people.
 And why it moved people into action more than ever before.

 Finally, you’ve got to debrief.
 It’s a sad, horrific topic, and many of your students will need to decompress.